 - Adhesion—For the best adhesion and load transfer, the epoxy joint’s bonding surfaces must be properly prepared.

 - Joint Area—The epoxy bonding area of the joint must be adequate for the load on the joint and materials being joined.
-Increased overlap, scarf joints, filets and reinforcing fibers can be used to increase joint bonding area.
+Increased overlap, scarf joints, filets and reinforcing fibers can be used to increase the joint bonding area.

 The procedure for bonding with epoxy fillets is the same as normal bonding except that instead of removing the squeezed-out thickened epoxy after the components are clamped in position, you shape it into a fillet.
-For larger epoxy fillets, add thickened mixture to the joint as soon as the bonding operation is complete, before the epoxy bonding mixture is fully cured, or any time after the final cure and sanding of exposed epoxy in the fillet area.
+For larger epoxy fillets, add the thickened mixture to the joint as soon as the bonding operation is complete before the epoxy bonding mixture is fully cured, or any time after the final cure and sanding of exposed epoxy in the fillet area.

 The procedure for bonding with epoxy fillets is the same as normal bonding except that instead of removing the squeezed-out thickened epoxy after the components are clamped in position, you shape it into a fillet.
-For larger fillets, add thickened mixture to the joint as soon as the bonding operation is complete, before the bonding mixture is fully cured, or any time after the final cure and sanding of exposed epoxy in the fillet area.
+For larger fillets, add the thickened mixture to the joint as soon as the bonding operation is complete before the bonding mixture is fully cured, or any time after the final cure and sanding of exposed epoxy in the fillet area.

 - Bond parts as described in Bonding.

 - Shape and smooth the squeezed-out thick epoxy into a fillet by drawing a rounded filleting tool (mixing stick) along the joint, dragging excess material ahead of the tool and leaving a smooth cove-shaped fillet bordered on each side by a clean margin.
 Some excess filleting material will remain outside of the margin.
 Use the excess material to re-fill any voids.
 Smooth the fillet until you are satisfied with its appearance.
 A mixing stick will leave a fillet with about a 3/8″ radius.
 For larger fillets, an 808 Plastic Squeegee, cut to shape or bent to the desired radius, works well.
 Apply additional thickened epoxy to fill voids or make larger fillets.
 Apply the mixture along the joint line with the rounded mixing stick, using enough epoxy mixture to create the desired size of fillet.
 For longer or multiple fillets, empty caulking gun cartridges or disposable cake decorating bags can be used.
 Cut the plastic tip to lay a bead of thickened epoxy large enough for the desired fillet size.
-Heavy duty, sealable food storage bags with one corner cut off may also be used.
+Heavy-duty, sealable food storage bags with one corner cut off may also be used.